AAnoosheh/ComboGAN/README.md

 ### ComboGAN training
 Our ready datasets can be downloaded using `./datasets/download_dataset.sh <dataset_name>`.

+A pretrained model for the 14-painters dataset can be found [HERE](https://www.dropbox.com/s/t8s6x0bu52d73s0/paint14_pretrained.zip?dl=0).
+Place under `./checkpoints/` and test using the instructions below, with args `--name paint14_pretrained --dataroot ./datasets/painters_14 --n_domains 14 --which_epoch 1150`.

 Example running scripts can be found in the `scripts` directory.

 - Train a model: